 Secondly, I use beef bouillon cubes (stock cubes or powder) for the seasoning.
 That’s the dark brown stuff crumbled on top of the meatloaf mixture in the photo below.
 So much tastier than just plain salt.
 Promise. 🙂

 I know some recipes like to freeform meatloaf, but I like to bake mine in a loaf pan because I find it cooks more evenly because it holds its shape.
 A freeform meatloaf is shaped like an oval bread loaf so it has pointier ends which will cook through faster and has a tendency to dry out a bit.

 I also like to coat my meatloaf with a glaze which adds an extra something-something to the meatloaf both in looks and flavour.
 Fear no cracks, my friend!
 If you smooth the Meatloaf surface sufficiently, it shouldn’t happen but if it does, relish in it, don’t be deflated – just think of that glaze dripping down into those cracks!

 I can’t think of a better way to serve Meatloaf than on a pile of creamy mashed potato, though for a lower carb version, cauliflower puree would be fantastic too.

+Recipe video above.
 Meatloaf is so much more than a giant hunk of ground beef in a loaf shape.
 It should ooze with flavour, be moist and tender yet not crumble apart when sliced.
 And the caramelised glaze is the crowning glory!
-Try adding a couple of grated carrots into the mixture to bulk it up (2nd photo in post).
-Recipe VIDEO below.

 - 1 cup panko breadcrumbs (Note 1)